Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_snowflake_transformer/snowflake_transformer.md

 ## Conclusion
 Duration: 2

+Congratulations on completing this lab!

+### What we've covered
-You've learned how to process a Slowly Changing Dimension using Snowpark in the StreamSets DataOps Platform.
+- How to process a Slowly Changing Dimension using Snowpark in the StreamSets DataOps Platform

+### Resources
-Get up and running with StreamSets in minutes - free.
+- Get up and running with StreamSets in minutes - free.
 [Start Now](https://cloud.login.streamsets.com/signup).

-Join our conversation at the [StreamSets Community](https://community.streamsets.com/).
+- Join our conversation at the [StreamSets Community](https://community.streamsets.com/).